stanford-policylab/opp/data_readme.md

 - More data on local stops is available [here](http://afc5102.scdps.gov/SCDPS_Exweb/SCDPS/PublicContact/PublicContact-012).
   It is aggregated by race and age group — potentially scrapable if useful.
-- While there is data on violation, many of the stops have missing data, so we exclude South Carolina from our speeding analysis.
+- While there is data on violation, many of the stops have missing data.
+- Violation is a concatenation of `sectionnum` and `offensecode` in the raw data.
+- Additional columns in the raw data that may be of interest (Note, many of these were used to construct search/contraband/arrest/outcome information in the clean data.
+See processing script for details.): `jailed`, `felonyarrest`, `armedwith` (messy free field), `using[drugs/alcohol]`, `contraband[drugs/drugparaphenalia/weapons/other]` (sic), `[passenger/subject/vehicle]searched`.

 ## Statewide, SD
 ### 2012-01-01 to 2016-02-29